Solutions

 • October – December: $1.20/cubic foot

-There are a few additional fees that may come up, including:
+There are a few additional fees for fulfillment by Amazon, including:

 • Long-term storage fees (for stock that has been in fulfillment centers for more than 365 days)